-Whether it’s how to grow bean sprouts or how to hard boil eggs, our essential recipes are easy DIYs to make at home!
+Whether it’s how to grow bean sprouts or how long to boil eggs, our essential recipes are easy DIYs to make at home!
 Here are few more of our essential and DIY recipes:

 - Everything Bagel Seasoning (which incidentally, would go well on these hard boiled eggs!)